Relative slope metric

-This is a EMA Delta Oscillator: An attempt to show ranging markets based on the slope of the EMA.
+This strategy is based on the slope of the EMA130.

 This indicator tries to identify ranging and trending markets.